smb-it-coder/2024/Javascript/problems-based-question/case-2.md

 - **Dependency Injection:** Refactor the function to accept dependencies as parameters, making it easier to test.

 Choosing the right approach depends on your testing goals and the complexity of your code.

+### Note - This question was asked into HCL interview of 1st Level